Argeniss-Software/rolaguard/README.md

 ## Run RoLaGuard from a virtual machine

 The easiest way to run RoLaGuard is to use a VM with all components preinstalled and ready to use.
-Download the VM file from [here](https://rolaguard-community.s3-us-west-2.amazonaws.com/ova/rolaguard-compose.ova).
+Download the VM file from [here](https://rolaguard-community.s3-us-west-2.amazonaws.com/ova/rolaguard-compose.ova)(MD5 checksum= 0e4a299dc7787d51accb4e923b1cc0ca).
 It's an OVA file you can import on any hosted hypervisor software (we recommend [VirtualBox](https://www.virtualbox.org/wiki/Downloads)).

 ### Using VirtualBox GUI
 1. Open VirtualBox